 The finishing looks somewhat industrial, compared to Swiss Haute horology, which almost always includes hand bevelling of the edges of components such as the bridges (in addition to Geneva stripes and perlage, which the Grand Seiko does have).
 But considering the price, the aesthetic is quite nice.
 The striping, for example, has more of an industrial machined consistency to it, but it still looks great to the naked eye and viewed with a loupe, alike.

 Animated by automatic caliber 9S66, the GMT Automatic beats at a modern rate of 4Hz (28,800 vph).
 The power reserve is approximately 72 hours, which is a very good range when you compare it to other movements, like say, the Rolex caliber 3186 which is in the modern GMT Master II, and has a 50-hour power reserve.
+The caliber 96SS has 225 total components, 35 jewels, and an anti-magnetic rating of 4,800 A/m.

-Notably, Grand Seiko claims the accuracy of the timepiece to be -3 to +5 seconds per day (under static conditions), which exceeds COSC chronometer standards of -4/+6.
+Grand Seiko claims the accuracy of the timepiece to be -3 to +5 seconds per day (under static conditions), which exceeds COSC chronometer standards of -4/+6.

 Grand Seiko is a Japanese company, and while they offer quality comparable to many Swiss watch brands, they have a distinct style all their own, just as German watchmaking has its own signature.
 Ultimately, like the Germans, Grand Seiko offers a Swiss alternative without sacrificing quality or accuracy.
 From the sublime finishing to the full in-house production, to the beautiful dials, and perfectly proportioned cases – Grand Seiko gets it right in so many ways.
 Especially with this GMT, one of my personal favorites from the line.
 The retail price is $4,600.